RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 We will first choose a small active region that consists only of the QM-region (17 atoms + 4 linkatoms).
 This means that we don't have to worry too much about what happens at the MM-level since the whole MM-region is frozen and will interact with the QM-region via electrostatic embedding (MM pointcharges polarizing the QM electron density), short-range Lennard-Jones interactions (MM atoms interacting with QM atoms via the Lennard-Jones parameters defined in the forcefield) as well as via the bonded terms occurring at the QM and MM boundary.

+See :doc:`QM-MM-boundary_tutorial` for more information on how to define a good QM/MM boundary for a system (rubredoxin as an example).

 See :doc:`Geometry-optimization` for information on the Optimizer function.